alexqfredrickson/notes/aws/aws.md

 You can deploy .zip files *and/or* container images to be used with Lambda.
 If you use a container image, it has to be either an AWS "base image" with language runtimes and interfaces installed to it - or you can make your own, as long as you include a runtime interface.

-#### Destinations
+Lambda Authorizers are used to create custom authentication schemes.

-When invoked asynchronously, Lambda sends events to an internal queue to be executed later.
-Destinations allow Lambda to route asynchronous function results to some resource like Lambda, SNS, SQS, or EventBridge.
+Lambda Destinations allow Lambda to route asynchronous function results to some resource like Lambda, SNS, SQS, or EventBridge.
+When Lambda is invoked asynchronously, Lambda sends events to an internal queue to be executed later.

 #### Event Source Mappings